ameromosu/ameromosu/README.md

-- 👋 Hi, I’m @ameromosu
+- 👋 Hi, I’m Andrey
-- 👀 I’m interested in learn programing
-- 🌱 I’m currently learning python
+- 🌱 I currently know python and i'm interested in C/C#
-- 💞️ I’m looking to collaborate on ...
+- 💞️ I’m looking to collaborate
-- 📫 How to reach me on discord: Amerom#1480
+- 📫 How to reach me on discord: Amerom

 <!---
 ameromosu/ameromosu is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.